kibertoad/mock-turtle/README.md

 GlobalOptions parameters:

-* basePath: string | RegExp | Url -> base path to service being mocked.
+* host: string | RegExp | Url -> host path to service being mocked.
 It may be convenient to use single instance of MockTurtle to mock all endpoints of a single external service.
 * delayConnection?: number -> delay in returning response to mocked endpoint
+* times?: number -> how many times should same response be repeated.
+By default mock is reused indefinitely
 * nockOptions?: nock.Options -> options that will be passed to nock instance directly
 * allowProtocolOmission?: boolean -> do not throw an error when mocked path does not begin with 'http' (which usually results in mocking not working)